canonical/snapcraft/docs/ros-snap.md

 ### Take the .snap for a test drive

-Transfer your newly-minted .snap to your Ubuntu Core machine with `scp`, then install it:
+Install your newly-minted .snap with:

-    $ sudo snappy install ros-example_1.0_amd64.snap
+    $ sudo snap install ros-example_1.0_amd64.snap

-While on the Ubuntu Core machine, take a look in `/snaps/bin/`, and you'll see the binary you requested, called `ros-example.launch-project`.
+Take a look in `/snap/bin/`, and you'll see the binary you requested, called `ros-example.launch-project`.
 Test it out:

     $ ros-example.launch-project

 And you should see the talker and listener communicating like before.
 As usual, ctrl+c will stop it.
-Note also that, since ROS is running in a confined environment, its log isn't in `$HOME/.ros` as usual, but in `$HOME/snaps/ros-example.sideload/<version>/ros`.
-Note: if you make the app a service, `$HOME` will be `/root`, so the logs will be in `/root/snaps/ros-example.sideload/<version>/ros`.
+Note also that, since ROS is running in a confined environment, its log isn't in `$HOME/.ros` as usual, but in `$HOME/snap/ros-example.sideload/<version>/ros`.
+Note: if you make the app a service, `$HOME` will be `/root`, so the logs will be in `/root/snap/ros-example.sideload/<version>/ros`.

 [1]: http://www.ros.org/
 [2]: get-started.md